 The Centers for Medicare & Medicaid Services (CMS) has announced that Medicare will pay for certain services conducted by telephone and has added such audio-only services to the list of Medicare telehealth services.
 Does this mean these audio-only services are acceptable for risk adjustment purposes?

 ANSWER: CMS published an interim final rule on April 30, 2020, waiving the video requirement for certain telephone evaluation and management (E/M) services, as Medicare beneficiaries may not have access to or prefer not to utilize real-time interactive audio-video technology required for Medicare telehealth services.
 These qualifying E/M services have been added to the list of Medicare telehealth services and are acceptable if performed using a real-time interactive audio system.
 However, this interim final rule applies to Original Medicare coverage criteria and does not address the criteria for Medicare Advantage risk adjustment data eligibility.
 Based on CMS’ April 10, 2020, health plan management system (HPMS) memo and updates made on Jan.
 15, 2021, Humana maintains that in order for these services to qualify for risk adjustment they must be performed using interactive audio telecommunication simultaneously with video telecommunication to permit real-time interactive communication.

 How should physician and healthcare professionals bill services that CMS has covered when provided as audio only?

-Although services may be covered when provided as audio only, Humana requests that providers bill audio only services using telephonic Current Procedural Terminology (CPT®) codes 99441-99443 in order to identify services as being audio only and therefore, not eligible for risk adjustment.
+Although services may be covered when provided as audio-only, Humana requests that providers bill audio only services using telephonic Current Procedural Terminology (CPT®) codes 99441-99443 in order to identify services as being audio only and therefore, not eligible for MA risk adjustment.
 Billing the telephonic CPT code will clearly indicate that the service was provided as audio only.

 If providers have previously submitted audio-only visits with CPT codes other than telephonic CPT codes, Humana requests providers to correct the service that was billed by submitting corrected claims for those visits using telephonic CPT codes in order identify them as audio-only services.